yourcryptolife/BITG-Raspberry-Pi-Masternode/BITG-RaspberryPi-ColdWalletMNSetupGuide.md

 3. Follow the on screen prompts to install Raspbian using Noobs
 4. Connect your PI to the internet

 Once Raspbian has been installed and you have setup the wifi connection to the internet, you must then do some basic security setups on the Pi.
+All of this step will be in done using the terminal:

+> NOTE: you are currently working as the default use Pi

+1. First we will make sure we are working as root.
+Type the following

+``sudo su``

+Enter your root password you chose during the setup process.

+You should now see the terminal entry line ends with a ``#``.
+This shows you are now working as root.

-1. First we will change the default Pi user password (don't delete the Pi user – we will need it later on)
+2. Now we will change the default Pi user password (don't delete the Pi user – we will need it later on)

-Open your terminal and type
+In your terminal type

 ``sudo passwd``